Book Summary: Atomic Habits by James Clear

 The Surprising Power of Atomic Habits

-- “Habits are the compound interest of self-improvement.”
-We focus too much on single, defining moments when the reality is that progress comes from making small improvements on a regular basis.
-Over a long enough time period, those small improvements compound to great results.
+“Habits are the compound interest of self-improvement.”
+We focus too much on single, defining moments when real progress comes from making small improvements on a regular basis.
+Over a long enough time period, those small improvements — created through building atomic habits and breaking bad habits — can compound to great results.

-- “Your habits can compound for or against you.”
-The compounding power of habits can work for you or work against you.
-If you focus on better productivity, knowledge, and relationships, your life will get better over time.
-If you focus on stress, negative thoughts, or outrage, your life gets worse over time.
+“Your habits can compound for or against you.”
+Like compound interest can help you in your financial life, the compounding power of habits can work for you or work against you.
+If you focus on good habits like better productivity, knowledge, and relationships, your life will improve over time.
+If you let bad habits repeat (like stress, negative thoughts, or outrage) your life gets worse over time.

-- Progress is not linear.
+Progress is not linear.
 We often expect our efforts to have a linear relationship with progress.
-But because your efforts compound over time, progress starts slow in the beginning and then begins to grow at a much faster rate.
+But because your efforts and atomic habits compound over time, progress starts slow in the beginning and then grows at a much faster rate.
 If you give up too early, you lose the power of compounding.

-- “Forget about goals, focus on systems instead.”
+“Forget about goals, focus on systems instead.”
 Goals are measurable results, but systems are the specific processes that help you achieve those results.
-It’s better to focus on systems that lead you to where you want to go, instead of dwelling on a one-time goal that you can’t repeat.
+It’s better to focus on systems that build good habits in the direction you want to go, instead of dwelling on a one-time goal that is not repeatable.
+Because systems are so important to the results you achieve, it’s important to avoid building the wrong system.

 How Your Habits Shape Your Identity (and Vice Versa)

-- Outcome change: This is able changing your results (e.g., losing weight, publishing a book, etc.)
+• Outcome change: This involves changing the results in your life (e.g., losing weight, publishing a book, etc.)

-- Identity change: This is about changing your beliefs, self-image, and ideas about others.
+• Identity change: This is about changing your beliefs, self-image, and ideas about yourself and other people on your path of continuous improvement.

-- If you want to make big changes in your life, it’s better to avoid focusing on specific outcomes and instead optimize your systems for becoming the person you want to be.
+If you want to make big changes in your life, it’s don’t focus on specific outcomes.
+Instead, optimize your systems for making good habits inevitable and bad habits impossible.

 How to Build Better Habits in 4 Simple Steps

-- Habits are patterns of behavior that you’ve repeated enough to become automatic.
-The best way to leverage habits is to solve the problems of your life with as little effort possible.
+Habits are patterns of behavior that you’ve repeated enough to become automatic.
+The most helpful function of atomic habits is to solve the problems of your life with as little effort as possible.

 The Man Who Didn’t Look Right

-- Because habits are automatic actions, our brain does not pay attention to them.
-With some training, you can start to become aware of the cues in your environment that lead to certain habits.
-Awareness is the first step of behavior change, because without it, you’re flying in the dark.
+Because habits are automatic actions, our brain does not pay attention to them.
+With some training, you can start to become aware of the cues in your environment that encourage both good habits and bad habits.
+If you want to change a particular habit or make bad habits impossible, awareness is the first step so that you’re not trying to fly in the dark.

 The Best Way to Start a New Habit

-- If you want to create new habits, the best way to do it is to leverage the two most powerful cues: time and location.
-For example, let’s say you want to start reading more books.
-You can make an intention that reads like this: I will read a book at 7am (time) in my favorite lounging chair (location).
+If you want to create new good habits, the best way to do it is to use the two most powerful cues: time and location.
+For example, let’s say you want to start reading more books because you believe that’s important for business leaders like you.
+You can make an intention like this: I will read a book at 7am (time) in my favorite lounging chair (location).
+This is a simple way to use the science of habit formation to your advantage.

-- A good way to create a new habit is to habit stack.
+A good way to adopt habits is to habit stack.
 Let’s say you have a habit of drinking coffee in the morning.
 If you want to read more books, you can say that you’re going to read while you drink your morning coffee (perhaps instead of scrolling social media).
 Habit stacking like this is easier because you already have the habit of drinking coffee and reading something.
-You’re just changing what you read from social media to a book.
+You’re just changing what you read from social media to a book to the delight of your future self.

 Motivation is Overrated; Environment Often Matters More